zyx97/zyx97.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my formerly very serious academic homepage!
+Welcome to my formerly serious academic homepage!

 I recently defended my Ph.D. at Syracuse University and traded my student badge for a full-time role in the tech industry.